Boxer Rebellion: Allied occupation and atrocities

 A few Western missionaries took an active part in calling for retribution.
 To provide restitution to missionaries and Chinese Christian families whose property had been destroyed, William Scott Ament, a missionary of American Board of Commissioners for Foreign Missions, guided American troops through villages to punish those he suspected of being Boxers and confiscate their property.
 When Mark Twain read of this expedition, he wrote a scathing essay, "To the Person Sitting in Darkness", that attacked the "Reverend bandits of the American Board", especially targeting Ament, one of the most respected missionaries in China.
 The controversy was front-page news during much of 1901.
 Ament's counterpart on the distaff side was British missionary Georgina Smith, who presided over a neighbourhood in Beijing as judge and jury.

 While one historical account reported that Japanese troops were astonished by other Alliance troops raping civilians, others noted that Japanese troops were "looting and burning without mercy", and that Chinese "women and girls by hundreds have committed suicide to escape a worse fate at the hands of Russian and Japanese brutes".
 Roger Keyes, who commanded the British destroyer Fame and accompanied the Gaselee Expedition, noted that the Japanese had brought their own "regimental wives" (prostitutes) to the front to keep their soldiers from raping Chinese civilians.

+However, in the context of revising the unequal treaties, the Japanese high command emphasized compliance with international law, and there exist contemporary foreign accounts stating that the Japanese army maintained relatively good discipline.
+The American missionary W. A. P. Martin and the British minister Claude MacDonald, among others, evaluated the conduct of Japanese troops as more orderly in comparison with other foreign forces.